torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 A platform may wish to create multiple CEDT CFMWS entries to describe the same memory, with the intent of allowing the end user flexibility in how that memory is configured.
-Linux does not presently have strong requirements in this area.
+GNU/Linux does not presently have strong requirements in this area.